robinucar/TODO_Django-React/README.md

 - And with "todos" path (http://127.0.0.1:8000/todos) we should be able to see all our todos with id, title, completed status and created time fields on json format.
   ![todos-json](assests/todos-json.png)

+- With path todos/id we should be able to update and delete spesific todos.

+* Backend completed